 Vietnam eases grip on car import

-The Hanoitimes - As Vietnam is deepening global economic integration, competition is inevitable, which leads to the government's decision to ease restrictions on car import.
+As Vietnam is deepening global economic integration, competition is inevitable, which leads to the government's decision to ease restrictions on car import.

 The Vietnamese government took a significant step in easing restrictions on car import after removing the requirement for vehicle type approval (VTA).